+ Cai: AI Action Layer for macOS | Free & Open Source

 Bring Your Own Brain

-Cai works out of the box with a built-in model.
+Works out of the box with a local built-in model.

-You can also connect to your favorite local server or a cloud provider.
+Drag and drop your own model, connect to a local server, or a cloud provider.

 LM Studio